PseudoDevs/IamGhost/abmd3.md

-Last updated: 2024-04-06 09:02:18
+Last updated: 2024-04-06 09:02:51
-Random Quote: Clearly, his taste in women is the same as his taste in lawyers. - Saul Goodman
+Random Quote: Ted: "What do you say?"Robin: "Yes!
+No!
+I don't know..."Ted: "Those are the three options." - Ted Mosby